-- 600 to capture the impact of land-cover changes on other climate variables than albedo, as it cannot represent their non-radiative biogeophysical effects (i.e., that solely affect the partitioning between latent and sensible heat fluxes, see e.g. Davin, de Noblet-Ducoudré and Friedlingstein, 2007).
-Moreover, in this study we have focused our attention on local LCC-induced albedo changes, although those also led to an important remote cooling in global-scale deforestation experiments conducted with the IPSL model (Davin and de Noblet-Ducoudré, 2010). - In conclusion, we demonstrated the suitability of a new methodology to extract the albedo of trees and crops/grasses in ESM simulations that only provide mean albedo values over grid cells containing a diversity of land cover types.
+In conclusion, we demonstrated the suitability of a new methodology to extract the albedo of trees and crops/grasses in ESM simulations that only provide mean albedo values over grid cells containing a diversity of land cover types.
 After applying it to historical CMIP5 simulations, we identified significant model biases in the representation of the albedo of both trees and crops/grasses, as well as the albedo change arising from a transition between these two land cover types.
 Additionally, we reconstructed local albedo modifications due to historical LCC.
-Since these reconstructions are affected by model biases, we - 610 used the observed albedo response to transitions between trees and crops/grasses to derive an observation-constrained RF of historical LCC in CMIP5 models.
-Compared to IPCC AR5 estimates, our results point to a slightly less strong global mean RF, with some remaining uncertainty due to the various magnitudes of LCC implemented in the analysed models.
+Since these reconstructions are affected by model biases, we used the observed albedo response to transitions between trees and crops/grasses to derive an observation-constrained RF of historical LCC in CMIP5 models.
+Compared to IPCC AR5 estimates, our results point at a slightly less strong global mean RF, with some remaining uncertainty due to the various magnitudes of LCC implemented in the analysed models.
 With the release of new ESM simulations within CMIP6 (Eyring et al., 2016), new opportunities arise to assess whether the biases identified in this study have been corrected in the latest generation of ESMs.
-In that respect, the reconstruction methodology - 615 developed for this analysis and which has been implemented as a diagnostic in the ESMValTool v2.0 (Eyring et al., 2020) should allow for a more straightforward model evaluation.
+In that respect, the reconstruction methodology developed for this analysis and which has been implemented as a diagnostic in the ESMValTool v2.0 (Eyring et al., 2019) should allow for a more straightforward model evaluation.
 Additionally, the new approach to harmonise the forcing from historical LCC in CMIP6 may enable to identify a refined estimate of their RF.
-We advance that combining recently released observational evidence and model results as proposed in this study will be useful in this context, in order to further reduce uncertainties on the climate impact of historical LCC on both global and local scales.
+We suggest that combining recently released observational evidence and model results as proposed in this study will be useful in this context, in order to further reduce uncertainties on the climate impact of historical LCC on both global and local scales.